andrefpc/TvMazeClient/README.md

 ![](https://img.shields.io/badge/version-v1.1.0-blue)  ![](https://img.shields.io/badge/platform-android-red)

 ## Welcome
-Tv Maze Client is an app to search and get information about produced tv series.
+Tv Maze Client is a comprehensive app designed to search for and provide detailed information about TV series.

-When I created this app, I used XML to make the views and Koin for dependency injection, but I decided to recreate these views using Jetpack Compose, and using Hilt for dependency injection.
-However, instead of replacing the code, I created two different paths, so that the users can choose which one to evaluate.
+Originally, this app utilized XML for view creation and Koin for dependency injection.
+To enhance and modernize the app, I have recreated the views using Jetpack Compose and switched the dependency injection framework to Hilt.
+Rather than replacing the original implementation, I have maintained both versions, allowing users to choose and evaluate their preferred approach.

 ## Setup